 Why Send A Graduation Announcement?

 With graduation approaching, it’s important to take the time to appreciate all you have accomplished and celebrate with the people who mean the most to you.
 This is your day—the moment when all of your hard work pays off.
 But before all the pomp and circumstance, you need to send out your graduation announcements.
-There are many reasons to argue why you should announce your graduation and if anyone is more excited to boast about your academic accomplishments than you are it’s, you guessed it— Mom and Dad.
+There are many reasons to argue why you should announce your graduation, and if anyone is more excited to boast about your academic accomplishments than you are, it’s—you guessed it— Mom and Dad.
 If you’re still not as committed as your parents are to sending out graduation announcements, read through our reasons why you should!
 As an added bonus to celebrate your grad, be sure to get them graduation gifts to celebrate their great achievements.

 - Your family and friends want to know.
 Granted, the people you keep in touch with on a daily basis probably already know the details of your big day, those you’re not close to will appreciate that you wanted to share your news with them.

 - Your family wants to brag about your accomplishment.
 If not for you, the least you can do is send out your announcements on behalf of your parents’ excitement to share the news.

 - Great way to start networking.
 Now is a great time to start networking and your graduation announcement is the perfect first step to creating connections with your parent’s friends or family members who may have positions in fields of your interest.